QingfangLiu/project-nodeap-fmri-cvae/README.md

 # TMS Effect Analysis via Variational Autoencoders (VAEs)

 This repository contains code and analyses for uncovering the effects of Transcranial Magnetic Stimulation (TMS) using resting-state fMRI data and Variational Autoencoders (VAEs).
-This is part of a cog neuro project named NODEAP.
+This is part of a cog neuro project with other parts of analysis hosted in another repo https://github.com/QingfangLiu/project-nodeap-core/tree/main

 There are two versions:

 - **[v1_baseline](./v1_baseline/):** Initial implementation using VAE and subject-conditioned cVAE fitted to all subjects.
-- **[v2_loso](./v2_loso/):** Extended version using Leave-One-Subject-Out cross-validation to test generalization.
+- **[v2_loso](./v2_loso/):** Extended version using Leave-One-Subject-Out cross-validation to circumvent model overfitting.

 ---